wmazur-splunk/addonfactory-repository-template/enforce/README-test.md

-# Run Addon tests with Docker in local Environment
+# Run Addon tests in local environment

+## With Docker

 ### Prerequisitory:
 - Git